IKrepo/Gait-Analysis/ReadMe.txt

 However the results cannot be reproduced since the anthropometric data are not available due to copyrights.
+An example of "fake" anthropometric data is included for testing the code.

-For the code to run smoothly, please change all the input and output directories based on your preferences.
+For the code to run smoothly, please change all the input and output directories.

 There are five directories: